 The Volvo S60 is a premium mid-size sedan that serves more in the way of luxury and performance than ever before as it guns for well-established upscale rivals from Germany and Japan.

-Updated for the previous model year, the S60 wears a stylish and elegant design that clearly demonstrates Volvo's desire to move up a notch on the market.
+The S60 wears a stylish and elegant design that clearly demonstrates Volvo's desire to move up a notch on the market.
 It is characterized by slender A- and C-pillars, features that improve its looks while noticeably increasing visibility.

-Following the sweeping roofline to the back end of the car reveals boomerang-shaped tail lamps and a tall trunk lid.
+Following the sweeping roof line to the back end of the car reveals boomerang-shaped tail lamps and a tall trunk lid.

 Offering room for up to five passengers, the S60 features a well-laid out cabin that puts a big emphasis on comfort and ergonomics.
 It is equipped with an innovative floating center console that frees up space for a small storage bin behind concealed behind the climate control buttons.